News

 Did you know that spring weather significantly influences a region’s wildfire activity during the summer?
 The main reason for this is that spring weather (wet vs dry) helps dictate how much new vegetation grows in the way of grasses and shrubs.
 Additionally, the spring weather affects how moist the existing dead wood will be during the summer.

-With wildfire season becoming more active around the Western United States, let’s take a deeper look into the science of spring weather and fuel loads, as well as where the fuels are currently most likely to ignite wildfires.
+With wildfire season expected to become more active over the next couple of months and already starting in Canada, let’s take a deeper look into the science of spring weather and fuel loads, as well as where the fuels are currently most likely to ignite wildfires.

 What is the ‘Fuel Load’ and How Does it Affect Wildfires?